manhowong/ephys-analysis-toolbox/README.md

 ## 3.2 Installation options

 ### A. Install the Toolbox via MATLAB Add-On Explorer
+(Coming Soon)
 1. In MATLAB, go to Home Tab > Add-Ons > Get Add-Ons.
 2. Search for 'Ephys Analysis Toolbox'
 3. On the homepage of this Toolbox, click Add > Add to MATLAB.

 ### B. Install the Toolbox by installer
+(Coming Soon)
 1. Download the installer `EphysAnalysisToolbox.mltbx` [here]() or [here]().
 2. Run the installer.

 ### C. Use the Toolbox directly without installation
 1. Download the entire Toolbox package [here]().
-2. Add all folders and subfolders to the MATLAB search path every time when you start a new MATLAB session.
-For example, enter the following command:
+2. Add all folders and subfolders of the package to the MATLAB search path every time when you start a new MATLAB session.
+You can use the following command:
    ```
    addpath( genpath('path/to/the/package') )
    ```